HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 Specify any environment variables that you need to set for your Label Studio Enterprise installation using the `--set` argument with the `helm install` command.

-Check the status of the Kubernetes pod creation:
+After installing, check the status of the Kubernetes pod creation:
 ```shell
 kubectl get pods
 ```

 ## Upgrade Label Studio using Helm
 Run `helm upgrade` with your values provided:

 ```console